tusher466/Project-Online-Ticket-Reservation/README.md

 Recommended Jobs
 ```

----

 ### 📊 Job Market Analytics

 Build dashboards that answer questions such as:

-> Which programming language is currently most demanded?
+- Which programming languages are most demanded?

-> Which industries are hiring the most?
+- Which industries are hiring the most?

-> What is the average salary for a particular role?
+- What is the average salary for a particular role?

-> Which skills appear most frequently in job descriptions?
+- Which skills appear most frequently in job descriptions?

----

 ### 🎓 Student Career Platform